mtiutiu-heits/do-gitops-testing/README.md

-# Overview of solutions and concepts used in this blueprint
+# Gitops via DOKS and Flux CD

 This blueprint will guide you step by step on how to spin up a DOKS (DigitalOcean Kubernetes) cluster and Flux CD for managing application deployments in a GitOps fashion.